idea-fix/nginx-config/README.md

     $ sudo yum -y install git

-...or alternatively use the command below on Ubuntu 16:
+...or alternatively use the command below on Ubuntu/Debian:

     $ sudo apt-get install git